bmrips/dotfiles/README.md

    - Sign in to my account.
    - Configure the tab session manager:
      - enable tree-style tab integration,
+     - disable auto-save,
+     - do not track newly opened windows,
-     - sync my sessions,
+     - sync my sessions.
-     - disable auto-save.
-   - Synchronise the skip-redirect plugin's settings.
+   - Synchronize the skip-redirect plugin's settings.
    - Configure the dark reader plugin follow the system's theme.
    - Enable per-website dark theme detection in the dark reader plugin.
    - For "Simple Translate":